vivek075/Concepts/Questions.md

 ```
 In this example, a custom Fork/Join pool with 4 threads is used to process the parallel stream.
 This allows for greater control over the parallel execution behavior.

-# what is internal working of thread pool executor ?
+# What is internal working of thread pool executor ?

 The `ThreadPoolExecutor` is the most commonly used implementation of the `ExecutorService` interface in Java.
 It manages a pool of worker threads to execute tasks concurrently.
 Here's an in-depth look at how ThreadPoolExecutor manages its threads, including how it keeps track of active and dead threads.